jetyue04/Power_Outages_Impact/README.md

 #### Finding the best hyperparamters:

 In order to find the best combination of hyperparameters to yield the best results, we used GridSearchCV to perform k-fold cross validation on our test data.
-For our GridSearchCV test, we performed 1000 iterations per test, yielding 4000 total iterations.

 ### Results from GridSearchCV: